 Cozy Blanket or Quilt.

-I am a total fan-girl of cute and cozy blankets and will say yes 100% of the time to bringing them along for pictures – come on, who doesn’t want an excuse to get even warmer with your hubby-to-be?!
+We are total fan-girls of cute and cozy blankets and will say yes 100% of the time to bringing them along for pictures – come on, who doesn’t want an excuse to get even warmer with your spouse-to-be!?

-I may sound like your mom, but it’s better to have something you may not need than be without something you do need.
-So pack a backpack with your change of clothes and a few essentials: a bottle of water, a snack (I’m the girl always popping trail-mix while hiking), and some extra warm layers.
-If you are a total hot chocolate lover like me, then pack a thermos full of hot chocolate (or coffee, or tea, or whatever’s your jam) that you and your S.O. can enjoy during your session – it also makes for super cute pictures!
+We may sound like your mom, but it’s better to have something you may not need than be without something you do need.
+So pack a backpack with your change of clothes and a few essentials: a bottle of water, a snack (we’re the girls always popping trail-mix while hiking), and some extra warm layers.
+If you are a total hot chocolate lover like us, then pack a thermos full of hot chocolate (or coffee, or tea, or whatever’s your jam) that you and your S.O. can enjoy during your session – it also makes for super cute pictures!

-We may get a little lost in the woods.
 We may have to stop to catch our breath.
 It may pour rain, or snow fluffy white flakes, or be windy as heck.
 But, the best pictures come when you take it all in, let got of what you can’t control and get lost in the mountains with your best friend.
-I promise it will be a day you’ll never forget – and pictures that will help you relive it all!
+We promise it will be a day you’ll never forget – and pictures that will help you relive it all!